Website Scams

 Look for external reputation signals

-Search the domain alongside terms such as review, scam, refund, delivery, and trustpilot.
-You are not looking for a perfect reputation.
-You are looking for patterns: missing parcels, impossible refunds, fake tracking, or zero evidence of real fulfilment.
+Search the domain followed by the words **review, scam, refund, delivery,** and **trustpilot**.
+You are not looking for a flawless reputation.
+You are looking for patterns: missing parcels, refunds that never arrive, fake tracking numbers, customer-service emails that bounce, or — most telling — zero independent evidence of fulfilment at all.
+A six-month-old shop with no Reddit threads, no YouTube unboxings, no forum posts and no Trustpilot reviews is statistically unusual for a real retailer.

 If you are still unsure